 Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Ellen M. Martin

 As our knowledge about nutrition and food as medicine expands, using foods as health enhancers and therapy agents has become increasingly popular.
-Many patients, including autoimmune, are following dietary guidelines to help mitigate symptoms, based on the growing understanding that diet and nutrition can either exacerbate or reduce symptom severity.
+Many patients, including autoimmune, are following dietary guidelines to help mitigate symptoms.
+This is based on the growing understanding that diet and nutrition can either exacerbate or reduce symptom severity.

 Crohn’s disease is an inflammatory bowel disease (IBD).
-Approximately 780,000 individuals in the United States have already been diagnosed with Crohn’s, and studies have shown that prevalence seems to be rising in both children and adults in the US.
+Approximately 780,000 individuals in the United States have already been diagnosed with Crohn’s.
+Studies have shown that prevalence seems to be rising in both children and adults in the US.
 The CDC currently estimates that 201 of every 100,000 adults has Crohn’s disease.

 What is Crohn’s?

-Crohn’s can affect any part of the gut, from the small intestine to the large colon, with waxing and waning symptoms that include abdominal pain, bloody stools, severe diarrhea, reduced appetite, unintended weight loss, fever, and fatigue.
-There is a possibility of more serious complications (bowel obstruction, chronic malnutrition, dehydration, fistulas, ulcers, and megacolon), but early diagnosis and careful management of the underlying disease can often minimize these more extreme symptoms.
+Crohn’s can affect any part of the gut, from the small intestine to the large colon.
+Symptomps wax and wan, ranging from abdominal pain, bloody stools, severe diarrhea, reduced appetite, unintended weight loss, fever, and fatigue.
+There is a possibility of more serious complications like bowel obstruction, chronic malnutrition, dehydration, fistulas, ulcers, and megacolon.
+However, early diagnosis and careful management of the underlying disease can often minimize these more extreme symptoms.

 Are There Best Foods For Crohn’s?